agentrickard/domain/README.txt

 ----
 1. Introduction

+Before using the module, you should read the installation instructions found in INSTALL_QUICKSTART.txt.

 The Domain Access module group is designed to run an affiliated network of sites from a single Drupal installation.
-The module thus allows you to share users, content, and configurations across a group of sites such as:
+The module allows you to share users, content, and configurations across a group of sites such as:

   - example.com